When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - If night sweats regularly interfere with your sleep, a doctor can help to diagnose and treat underlying causes.

-Night sweats are an unpleasant part of life for many people.
-Although sweating is a normal part of the body’s temperature regulation system, night sweats are not caused by external factors such as your bedroom temperature or choice of bedding.
-Instead, the term refers to excessive nighttime sweating caused by physiological processes or underlying health conditions.
+Although sweating is a normal part of the body’s temperature regulation system, night sweats go beyond a little bit of perspiration.
+Instead, the term refers to excessive sweating at night caused by physiological processes or underlying health conditions.
 Night sweats can vary in severity but are often described as severe enough to soak through bedding.

 Stress and Anxiety